| You are here: Home: LCU 1 | 2006 : Kathy S Albain, MD

 Oncology Group’s series of pilot studies, we were evaluating a concurrent

+chemoradiotherapy program that showed a lot of promise.
 That was brought into two studies — the first a trimodality study with

 surgery after the chemoradiation and the second with straight chemoradiation.